 Â The Nehirim Women’s Retreat is back August 8-10, 2014 at the Isabella Freedman Retreat Center!

 Join us for a weekend of rejuvenation, community, and fun, including:

 Community: The Nehirim Women’ÂÂs Retreat brings together 50â€”100 queer Jewish women (self-identified) of a wide variety of ages, religious affiliations (Orthodox, atheist, and everyone in between), family situations (singles, couples, families) and backgrounds.
 Children & non-Jewish partners are welcome.
 Ours is a warm, diverse, inclusive community.

 Program: Our program features inspiring workshops, spiritual Shabbat services, and plenty of social activities and free time.
 We celebrate LGBTQ Jewish culture, spirituality, personal growth, and making new connections.
 There is something for everybody at Nehirim!ÂÂÂÂ This year Â we will explore the theme of “Transition” and the way that “Change is the Only Constant”. Â Jacqui Sellin will be leading the children’s program.

 Accommodation: Our site is a gorgeous, comfortable, fully winterized, and fully kosher facility 3 hours from Boston, 2 hours from New York, and 1 hour from Hartford.
 Single rooms and amenities are available.

-Here is a video shot at last year’s women’s retreat which gives you a good sense of the community we build:
+Here is a video shot from the women’s retreat which gives you a good sense of the community we build: